 When possible, substitute fruits and vegetables with organically grown produce that are free from harmful pesticides and chemicals.

 Confused about your pregnancy diet chart?
 It is better to consult a gynecologist and nutritionist about it.
-Fill the form below to schedule a free consultation with a senior gynecologist and nutritionist in our hospital.
+Fill the form below to schedule a free consultation with a senior gynecologist and nutritionist at our hospital in South Delhi.
 We will call you to schedule the appointment.

 How Much You Should Eat During Pregnancy

 You only need an extra 300 calories and additional 15-20 gms of protein daily in the second and third trimester during pregnancy.
 The recommended portions vary as per individual requirements and medical conditions.

 Your plate should consist of 50% fruits and vegetables (little or no oil), 25% whole grains, and 25% lean protein.
 Limit your oil intake to 4 tsp per day.
 Make sure you consume a dairy product in each of the 3 major meals and choose healthy snacks in between.

 It is extremely important to stay well hydrated.
 You should drink 8 to 10 glasses of water per day.